-Today, I am very excited to bring you a guest post from George Shinn on a timely subject- advice for graduates.
+Today, I am very excited to bring you a guest post from George Shinn on a timely subject- how to succeed.
+This is great life advice for graduates and really for anyone at any stage of life.
 George Shinn is a self-made millionaire and active philanthropist.
-He is the author of The Miracle of Motivation (2013, Shinn Publishing).
-Who better to motivate your recent graduate to success?
-I hope you enjoy these 7 steps for success and that they motivate you and anyone you share the article with (graduate or not) to achieve the best.
+He is the author of The Miracle of Motivation (affiliate link below).
+Who better to help motivate your recent graduate to succeed?
+I hope you enjoy these 7 steps for success and that they motivate you and anyone you share the article with (graduate or not) to dream big and achieve your full potential.

 It’s graduation season for many high school and college students.
 This special event marks the beginning of adulthood for many young people, and a transition to empty nest status for many parents.